To claim your dividend you must:

 Dividend Benefits for The Co-op

-Patronage Dividends is a sustainable method of distributing profits.
+Patronage Dividends are a sustainable method of distributing profits.
 All Co-ops return profits to owners based on how much they use the services.
 Previously, our co-op used a 10% monthly discount program, which refunded these profits before we made them.
 The dividend program allows the board to decide how much to return after the books are closed.

 The dollars that we allocate as patronage stay here in the community rather than going to the IRS.